YOUR ULTIMATE GUIDE

 Key PAT Oxford Dates

-We’ve seen previously that the PAT Oxford is sat on October 20th.
+We’ve seen previously that the PAT Oxford is sat on October 28th.
 However, you also need to be aware of the other deadlines and important dates attached to the exam.
-Bear in mind that dates for 2024 have yet to be announced, so let’s take a look 2023’s key dates:
+Let’s take a look 2024’s key dates:

 Applicants Deadlines 2023